Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$: Proof of Theorem

 \begin{lemma} Let $a$ and $b$ be two non-zero integers.
 The corresponding $\mathbb S^1$-action on $\M$ is coprime if and only if $a$ and $b$ are coprime, $|a\pm b|>1$, and $|2b-a|>1$. \end{lemma} \begin{proof} The ``only if'' direction is clear, indeed since $a$ and $b$ are weights at one fixed point they have to be coprime.
 At the same time the numbers $a\pm b$ and $2b-a$ are the weights of the action at some point and so they are different from $-1,0,1$.

 Let us now prove the ``if direction''.
-From the weights of the $S^1$-action shown on Figure \ref{figure} we see that non of such weights at any point is not $-1$, $0$, or $1$.
+From the weights of the $S^1$-action shown on Figure \ref{figure} it follows that no weight of the circle action is equal to $-1$, $0$, or $1$.
 Since $a$ and $b$ are coprime, $a$ and $b$ are each coprime to both $a+b$ and $a-b$, which implies the weights at $x_{00},x_{11},x_{03},x_{13}$ are pairwise coprime.
 Note that $-2a+b=-a+(b-a)$ is coprime with both $a$ and $b-a$, hence the weights at $x_{40}$ are pairwise coprime.
 Similarly, we may check that the weights at $x_{21}$ are pairwise coprime. \end{proof}

 \begin{lemma} Suppose that $a$ and $b$ are such that the corresponding $S^{1}$-action is coprime.
 Then the $9$ isotropy spheres for the $S^{1}$-action are exactly the $\mathbb{T}^{2}$-invariant spheres for Tolman's Hamiltonian $\mathbb{T}^{2}$-action.
 In particular, $c_{1}(\M) \cdot S \geq 0$ for every isotropy sphere $S$. \end{lemma}